test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-06.robot.rst

 This requirement is fulfilled by the *local configuration* feature of the **RobotFramework_TestsuitesManagement**.

-The meaning of *local* in this context is: placed on a certain test bench.
+The meaning of *local* in this context is: placed on a certain test bench - and valid for this bench only.

 Also this local configuration is based on configuration files in JSON format.
 These files are the last ones that are considered when the configuration is loaded.
 The outcome is that it is possible to define default values for test bench specific parameters in other configuration files - to be also test bench independent.